 If you're in the practice of writing a blog, and have been getting encouraging comments from your followers on Facebook, LinkedIn or on your blog itself - you might be interested to become a guest writer on an industry blog.
-Industry blogs are a great way to enhance your expertise, become discovered by new audiences, add to your social media following. and drive new business.
+It's a great advertising and marketing technique that you can easily pursue at home.
+Writing for a blog is a way to show off your expertise, increase your discoverability, add to your social media following, and get new clients or customers.

-Okay, sounds good right?
-So how do you make it happen?
+Sounds good right?
+Here's how to make it happen:

 Guest post: This is where you take a piece that you wrote yourself, and offer it to be published by the publication you're targeting.
 It's super simple.
 Find the email address of who to contact, (usually this information is on their Contact page) and this would be considered a "Story Idea."

 Pitch your story: In this scenario, you offer a story to a journalist to write about.
 It's pretty straightforward and salesy, because you're asking them to write about you and your company, whereas a guest post is more classic "content marketing".

 Sponsored story: If you have the means to do so, many blogs are open to paid content in the guise of a sponsored story.
 Usually in the form of a packaged sponsorship, inclusive of a feature in their email newsletter, social media, as well as on their home page for a specific period of time.
 Do your due diligence to make sure the publication you're looking into can make your investment worthwhile.
 How many people are on their newsletter?
 What are typical email open rates?
 How many followers do they have and how much traffic do they get to their site?